Ready for a unique opportunity?

 How to obtain your high-school transcript

-There may be a nominal charge to receive a copy of your high school or postsecondary transcript.
+There may be a small charge to order a copy of your high school or postsecondary transcript.
 For privacy reasons, the request for a transcript must come from you.
 Contact or visit the school directly for further information.
 The school is required by law to ask for proof of who you are (e.g. birth certificate, driver’s license) before providing a copy of your transcript.
-Ask them to place your transcript in a sealed envelope and then attach this envelope to your application.
+Ask them to place your transcript in a sealed envelope and then attach this envelope to your TYP application.

 This form provides us with your personal information, educational background (in brief), employment history, the names of your references and contact information.
 You are encouraged to include any additional information that you believe will strengthen your application.